open-agent-sdk/.agentd/README.md

 ## Status

 This is a **research-stage runtime** intended for experimentation and prototyping.
 Early work is focused on execution flow scaffolding and basic CLI interfaces.
-May evolve or consolidate into other compatibility layers as the coordination ecosystem matures.
+This may evolve or consolidate into other compatibility layers as the coordination ecosystem matures.

 ---